CycloneDX/cdxgen/docs/CLI.md

   -r, --recurse                Recurse mode suitable for mono-repos.
 Defaults to
                                 true.
 Pass --no-recurse to disable.
                                                        [boolean] [default: true]
-  -p, --print                  Print the SBoM as a table with tree.    [boolean] -c, --resolve-class          Resolve class names for packages. jars only for n
+  -p, --print                  Print the SBOM as a table with tree.    [boolean] -c, --resolve-class          Resolve class names for packages. jars only for n
                                ow.                                     [boolean]
       --deep                   Perform deep searches for components.
 Useful whil